linuxdeepin/deepin-devicemanager/deepin-devicemanager/assets/deepin-devicemanager/device-manager/en_US/p_device-manager.md

 ### Printer

 1. On the main interface, click **Printer**.
-2. You can view a list of printers connected and info such as name, model, vendor, URI and so on.
+2. You can view a list of printers connected and info such as name, model, vendor, and so on.

 ![0|printer](fig/printer.png)

-### Right_click Operations
+### Right-click Operations

-**Copy**: To copy contents selected by cursor, right_click to select  **Copy**.
+**Copy**: To copy contents selected by cursor, right-click to select  **Copy**.

 **Disable/Enable**: You can disable some hardware drives.
-You can judge whether the hardware device supports the disable function according to the right_click menu options.
+You can judge whether the hardware device supports the disable function according to the right-click menu options.

-**Refresh**: Right_click and select  **Refresh** to reload info of all devices of the operating system.
+**Refresh**: Right-click and select  **Refresh** to reload info of all devices of the operating system.
 You can also use shortcut key F5 to realize this function.

 **Export**: You can export the device information to the specified folder,formats such as txt/docx/xls/html are supported.